Technological and industrial history of 20th-century Canada: Medicine

 There was important progress in medical technology during this period.
-In 1945 Dr. Stuart Stanbury established a National Blood Transfusion Programme for the Canadian Red Cross Society, thus making available to those in need, a dependable source of blood for medical purposes.
+In 1945 Stuart Stanbury established a National Blood Transfusion Programme for the Canadian Red Cross Society, thus making available to those in need, a dependable source of blood for medical purposes.
 The associated test for blood typing was introduced at the same time.
 Blood tests would become increasingly sophisticated in the coming years.
 The electroencephalograph, used for the diagnosis of neurological disorders was introduced in major Canadian medical institutions in the late forties.

 The techniques for the mass production and distribution of vaccines and for the mass public inoculation were introduced during these years.
 Polio was a disease that affected large numbers of Canadian children during the first part of the 20th century.
-In the US, research by Dr. Jonas Salk in the late 1940s led to the discovery of vaccine for the prevention of this disease.
+In the US, research by Jonas Salk in the late 1940s led to the discovery of vaccine for the prevention of this disease.
 However, there was no technique for volume manufacture of the drug.
 Connaught Laboratories of Toronto developed a synthetic culture known as "medium 199", which enabled the mass production of this polio vaccine beginning in 1952.
 A successful all-Canadian mass inoculation of children using the new vaccine was undertaken in the spring of 1955, the first such mass public health campaign of its type in Canada.
 Antibiotics such as penicillin were quickly made available to the general public in the postwar years.

 There was also progress with respect to the treatment of heart disease.
 The pacemaker invented with significant Canadian participation was used to treat patients with arrhythmia.
 For more serious problems open heart surgery became an option for patients and permitted the repair of faulty heart valves, the clearing of blocked coronary arteries and the resolution of other problems.
-Canada's first heart transplant was performed on 31 May 1968, by Dr. Pierre Godin the Chief Surgeon at the Montreal Heart Institute, on patient Albert Murphy of Chomedy, Quebec a 59-year-old retired butcher suffering from degenerative heart disease.
-The operation took place about six months after the world's first, by Dr. Christian Barnard.
+Canada's first heart transplant was performed on 31 May 1968, by Pierre Godin the Chief Surgeon at the Montreal Heart Institute, on patient Albert Murphy of Chomedy, Quebec a 59-year-old retired butcher suffering from degenerative heart disease.
+The operation took place about six months after the world's first, by Christiaan Barnard.
 Neurosurgery was introduced in a substantive way in the 1960s.